Rocket science, meet medical science

 Get the scoop on the latest research in the Physics Seminar, which brings together all Physics students for talks from top investigators.

 Make friends for life

 Plan to live in residence?
-Join the Physical Sciences Living-Learning Community to connect with students who share your passion (and get study support).
+Join a Science Academic Cluster to connect with students who share your passion (and get study support).